-Then the system displays the information, and it is possible to compare the data of real use and analytics.
+Then the system displays the information, and we can compare the data of real use and analytics.
 Thus, the test results are obtained as close as possible to real use.
 You can find out more detailed information about testing methods by contacting our specialists.

 After eliminating problems and testing in actual conditions, the MVP can be launched or continue to develop.
 Both variants have their pros and cons.
-However, the main thing to understand is that if the market has low competition or competitors will appear soon.
+However, something to keep in mind is whether the market has low competition or if competitors will appear soon.